 We live in an age now where much of our lives are mediated through these sleek, dark slabs of plastic and glass.
 In October last year, global mobile web browsing overtook desktop web browsing for the first time.
 On average we spend almost three hours a day on our smartphones and one in ten adults check their phone immediately after waking.
-90% of Japanese smartphones are waterproof because they're routinely used whilst showering.
+Ninety percent of Japanese smartphones are waterproof because they're routinely used while showering.2